umbauk/skyvern/README.md

 This app is deployed to AWS ECS in production with 2 services: 1) backend service; and 2) UI service.

+# Running locally

+- Run the Postgres docker container on port 5432
+- Run `poetry run python -m skyvern.forge` to start the backend service
+- Run `npm start` to start the frontend service

 # Docker build and deploy flow

 ## Build the UI image